Rockin’ before she could walk, Kaili is a vinyl hound who knows the words to every post-1960 song.

-The Story Behind the Song "Woodstock" by Joni Mitchell
+The Song "Woodstock"

-The lyrics in this tune make Woodstock sound like a dreamy utopia where everything was all about peace, love and understanding.
+The lyrics in this tune make Woodstock sound like a dreamy utopia where everything was all about peace, love, and understanding.
 The reality of the festival itself may have been something completely different, but the images evoked by the song remain.

 Woodstock Music and Art Fair